jwfang/envoy-pvmc/README.md

 the *logs* dir have some already captured envoy trace logs, for your convenience.

-## TODOs
+## NOTE
-1. i am not sure CDS it really needed, maybe a *sds* cluster also works
+1. i tested a *sds* cluster with out CDS, no fault

+## FAQ
-2. why there are docker ? since i encounter this when run it by docker-compose, and it falut on DNS callbacks.
+1. why there are docker ? since i encounter this when run it by docker-compose, and it falut on DNS callbacks.